 For comprehensive advice on conserving and repairing war memorials and war memorial parks, gardens and landscapes please see our guidance on best practice on planning and carrying out conservation and management work:

 Assessing and recording condition

-Civic Voice have produced a film showing you how to survey the condition of your war memorial:
+Civic Voice has produced a film showing how to survey the condition of your war memorial:

 Inscriptions are fundamental to the purpose and significance of a war memorial.
 Given the age of most memorials, perfect preservation of their inscriptions is unlikely, but legibility nevertheless remains a critical consideration when assessing the overall condition of a memorial and establishing the need for any intervention.

 See our guidance on best practice when conserving inscriptions:

 Find out more about conserving incised inscriptions on stone war memorials by watching our videos on: